Consensus-Based Optimization Methods Converge Globally

 Employing standard inequalities shows

-where we note that the expression $\int_0^t \N{V_\tau^i-\conspoint{\empmeasure{\tau}}}_2 dB_\tau^i$ appearing in the third term of the right-hand side is a martingale, which is a consequence of~\cite[Corollary~3.2.6]{oksendal2013stochastic} combined with the regularity established in~\cite[Lemma~3.4]{carrillo2018analytical}.
+where we note that the expression $\int_0^t \Nnormal{V_\tau^i-\conspoint{\empmeasure{\tau}}}_2 \,dB_\tau^i$ appearing in the third term of the right-hand side is a martingale, which is a consequence of~\cite[Corollary~3.2.6]{oksendal2013stochastic} combined with the regularity established in~\cite[Lemma~3.4]{carrillo2018analytical}.
 This allows to apply the Burkholder-Davis-Gundy inequality~\cite[Chapter~IV, Theorem~4.1]{RevuzYor1999martingales}, which yields

-Let us stress very much at this point that the constant appearing in the latter estimate does not depend on the dimension $d$.
+Let us stress that the constant appearing in the latter estimate depends on the dimension $d$.
 Further bounding this as well as the second term of the right-hand side in~\eqref{eq:proof:prop:MF:EsupVi} by means of Jensen's inequality and utilizing~\cite[Lemma~3.3]{carrillo2018analytical} yields

-with a constant~$C=C(\lambda,\sigma,T, b_1,b_2)$.
+with a constant~$C=C(\lambda,\sigma,d,T, b_1,b_2)$.
 Averaging~\eqref{eq:proof:prop:MF:EsupVi_2} over $i$ allows to bound